 Since we can’t get together face to face, this very warm virtual welcome will have to take the place of the tea and biscuits!
 One of the aspects of feeling comfortable is knowing that you have what you need to get started, so here are some suggestions.
 If you have any questions, please let me know.
 I always like to hear from my students – the human aspect is part of what makes my life as an artist and teacher so rewarding.

 While I can teach you the knowledge and skills you’ll need, the biggest commitment you’ll need to make is time.
 Regular practice will broaden and deepen your skills.
 For my own part, I imagine will I find more spare time to learn more about websites and technology but everything actually seems to take more time.
 So I can relate to my new students who, like me, find that a week can fly by.
 Don’t worry!
 If you find yourself struggling to keep up a weekly commitment don’t be too hard on yourself and just start the following week afresh.
-You can support me by shopping with Jacksons Art, they give me reward points to spend online at no extra cost to you for people who visit their shop using this link.
-It’s another way in which you can support me and my work.
-Here’s the link, it’s in the banner.

 What do I need to do an online art class?